 Salvan bihar having almost the middle of the Mainamati Lalmai hill range.
 It consists of one hundred fifteen cells which was built around a spacious courtyard with cruciform temple.
 In the center, facing its only gateway complex to the north resembling that of Paharpur monastery.

 Kotia mura situated on a flatted hillock about five kilometer north of Salban Vihar inside the Comilla cantonment.
 This area is picturesque Buddhists establishment.
 Here three stupas are side by side that represent the Buddhists trinity or three jewels, the Buddha, Dharma and Sangha.

 Charpatra Muta is an isolated small oblong shrine at about two and half kilometer north west of Kotia Mura stupas.

 The only approach to the shrine is from the east through the gateway which leads to a spacious hall.
 The Mainamati site museum has a rich, varied collection of copper plates, gold, silver coins and eighty six bronzes objects.
 Over one hundred bronze statues have been recovered mostly from the monastic cells, bronze stupas, stone sculptures and hundreds of terracotta plaques.

 Each measuring on an average o nine inch high and eight inch to twelve inch wide.
 Besides there are more archaeological sites in other places.
-Archaeological tour by Orient Tourism Channel
+Operated by Orient Tourism Channel